What is spinal cord stimulation?

 You can expect to recover from anesthesia before you can go home to recover.
 You will need a friend to drive you home following your treatment but can return to light activities the next day.

 If you’re limited by chronic spine pain, don’t delay an evaluation.
-You can learn more about the benefits of spinal cord stimulation by calling APICO Pain Management Centers today or by requesting an appointment with Dr. Abdallah online now.
+You can learn more about the benefits of spinal cord stimulation by calling Delmarva Pain and Spine Center today or by requesting an appointment with Dr. Patel online now.